Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 – Use discovery calls to bridge SDR to AE.

-– Maintain feedback loops to improve lead quality and scoring.
+– Maintain feedback loops to improve lead quality.

 5. Use Technology and AI Wisely (but Don’t Automate the Relationship)